dc4eu/educational-pilot/README.md

 ## 4 Use Cases by project

-For each of the different projects where uSelf has been applied, they some specific use cases have been identified.
+For each of the different projects where uSelf has been applied, some specific use cases have been identified.
 This section is devoted for providing a view of those specific uses cases by project.

 ### 4.1 DC4EU